Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Relative quantifier elimination

 In particular, every formula $\phi(x)$ in the structure $(G/\Zsf,\cdot,1,R)$ is equivalent to a Boolean combination of formulas of the form: \begin{itemize} \item $A_{n,m}(t(x))$, where $n,m\in \mathbb{N}$, $t(x)$ is a group term, \item $\phi_\gG(S_{n,m}(t(x)),S_{n,m}'(t(x)))$, where $n,m\in \mathbb{N}$, $t(x)$ is a tuple of group terms and $\phi_\gG(x_\gG,x_\gG')$ is a formula in $\gG=(V,R)$. \end{itemize}

-We can see how to recover `main-sorted-quantifier-freely' some important definable sets: \begin{itemize} \item $A_{0,0}=\{1\}$, $A_{0,1}$ is exactly the set of elements of type $p$, and $A_{1,0}$ the set of element of type $1^\nu$. \item For any element of $a$ type $1^\nu$ and element $g$ of type $p$, we have:
+To illustrate this result, we give below `main-sorted-quantifier-free' definition of important sets (proofs are optional and left to the reader). \begin{itemize} \item $A_{0,0}=\{1\}$, $A_{0,1}\setminus A_{0,0} $ is exactly the set of elements of type $p$, and $A_{1,0}\setminus A_{0,0}$ the set of element of type $1^\nu$. \item For any element of $a$ type $1^\nu$ and element $g$ of type $p$, we have:

 \item Elements of type $p-1$ are exactly the elements $x$ with support consisting of two commuting elements:

 \item Elements of type $1^\iota$ are all the other elements: